garetethan/mozalien/README.md

 ## Notes

-* Mozaly never marks posts as spoilers or as NSFW.
+* Mozalien never marks posts as spoilers or as NSFW.